Play explores dark chapter of German–Romanian history – DW – 06/17/2024

 Hüsch's family and some of the ethnic Germans who came to Germany also speak of this dark chapter in German–Romanian relations either in the form of video extracts or live acting.

 The play also highlights the fate of people who either emigrated through legal channels or fled.
-For example, one character tells how his father suffocated while trying to flee Romania in a tank.
+For example, one character talks of how his father suffocated while trying to flee Romania in a tank.

 The long-term impact of the deals